vipul2802/o365hq.com/content/blog/How to protect your Microsoft 365 environment.md

 +++
 title = "How to protect your Microsoft 365 environment" description = "Microsoft 365 is a complete solution for businesses that brings together Office 365, Windows 10, and Enterprise Mobility + Security (EMS).
-With Covid-2019 businesses are forced to rapidly adopt modern technologies to implement an entirely new working environment and support remote employees.
-Securing Microsoft 365 has become a crucial part of this transition, especially as rates of cyberattacks targeting enterprise cloud platforms are increasing each day." date = 2021-02-02
+Securing Microsoft 365 has become a crucial part of this transition, especially as rates of cyberattacks targeting enterprise cloud platforms are increasing each day." date = 2022-02-02

 [taxonomies]
 tags = ["microsoft 365", "security", "tenant security", "security links", "modern security", "cloud security", "advanced threat protection"]
 +++

+With Covid-2019 businesses are forced to rapidly adopt modern technologies to implement an entirely new working environment and support remote employees.
 By investing in security, you ensure your organization has a safe and productive remote workforce in a Microsoft 365 environment.

 We recommend that you start with these **10 ESSENTIAL QUICK STEPS** to help you protect your own Microsoft 365 environment:

 ### Step 1.
 Enable Security Defaults